Jeneggs/WD-Sw2_Berris/readme.md

 This project serves as a mock resume in the form of a website.
 This project gives a quick introduction about myself, the things I've achieved, things I love, and things I'm capable of.
 Through this project, I was able to exercise and display my skill in building a website using the powers of HTML and CSS.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->